Understanding PCI Cloud Compliance on AWSPublished December 14, 2020 by Reciprocity • 6 min read

 AMI allows multiple instances to run at once giving you the freedom to personalize the experience in AWS to match business needs.

 Is AWS PCI DSS Compliant?

-AWS lists on its “Services in Scope” page the services a third party auditor assessed providing certification and attestation of compliance.
-Currently, AWS offer 58 PCI DSS compliant services, including AWS CloudTrail and AWS SageMaker.
+AWS lists on its “Services in Scope” page the services for which qualified security assessors (qsa) have provided certification and attestation of compliance (AOC).
+Currently, AWS offers more than 120 PCI DSS-compliant services.

-For more information on using ZenGRC to aid your vendor management compliance requirements, schedule a demo today.
+Worry-free compliance is the Zen way.
+For more information on using ZenGRC to meet your compliance requirements, schedule a demo today.